Jenkins's trans-Allegheny raid: Weston and Glenville

 Many of the communities encountered by Jenkins were small.
-For example: the 1860 U.S. Census lists the population of Weston as 820.
+For example: the 1860 U.S. census lists the population of Weston as 820.
 Glenville had a population of 398, and Spencer had a population of 196.
 Jenkins arrived at Weston at dawn on August 31.
 It was raining and foggy, which allowed the six companies from the 6th Loyal Virginia Infantry Regiment to escape from town before Jenkins surrounded it.
-The Union commander, Lieutenant Henry Hoy, remained in town and joined Jenkins' men in plundering.
+The Union commander, Lieutenant Henry Hoy, remained in town and joined Jenkins's men in plundering.
 Late that evening, Jenkins began moving west toward Gilmer County.

 By 11:00 am on September 1, Jenkins was close enough to see the small community of Glenville in the distance.
 Glenville was defended by the 165th Militia, Gilmer County.
-The militia fired two volleys at Jenkins' advance guard before fleeing into the woods.
+The militia fired two volleys at Jenkins's advance guard before fleeing into the woods.
 Jenkins's men rested for the remainder of the day at Glenville, and then they resumed their westward march at midnight.

 Spencer

 Colonel John C. Rathbone was the Union commander at the small community of Spencer.
 He was also involved with oil fields at Burning Springs.
-Under Rathbone's command were five companies from the 11th Loyal Virginia Infantry.
-Also present was an independent company known as the "Snakehunters" that eventually became CompanyA of the 11th Loyal Virginia.
-The total Union force numbered nearly 300, although about 100 men were poorly equipped.
+Rathbone's force numbered about 300, including at least 45 men from an independent company known as the "Snakehunters".
 On the morning of September 2, Rathbone received information that Confederate cavalry were moving toward Spencer.
 He did not make any adjustments to his pickets, and did not send a detachment to find the enemy force.

 Jenkins arrived at Spencer around 4:00 pm.
 He posted his men on nearby hills with the line stretched thin to give the illusion that his force was larger than what it was.
 He sent three men under a flag of truce to negotiate a surrender of the Union force.
-Rathbone summoned all officers to a council of war, and he was urged remain in town and fight.
-Concerned that Rathbone was going to surrender, about 70 men left town and escaped.
+Rathbone summoned all officers to a council of war, and he was urged to remain in town and fight.
+Concerned Rathbone was going to surrender, about 70 men left town and escaped.
 Rathbone and his second–in–command, Major George Trimble, believed they were surrounded by as many as 1,100 men.
 Rathbone surrendered unconditionally, and arms were stacked.
-Without firing a shot, 218 men were surrendered.
+Without firing a shot, 218 soldiers surrendered.
 Jenkins and his men entered town, and they destroyed weapons and supplies other than what they took for themselves.
 They paroled 170 men.
+The locals hated Captain Baggs and his Snakehunters, so the Snakehunters asked to go with Jenkins because they were afraid of retaliation from the town's citizens.
 The incident became known as "Rathbone's Folly".
-It caused Rathbone and Trimble to be dismissed, for cowardly conduct, from the Union Army on January 6, 1863.
+It caused Rathbone and Trimble to be dismissed for cowardly conduct from the Union Army on January 6, 1863.
 Rathbone had his dismissal revoked on May 18, 1866.